Nested sampling method

 • do move

-• perturb final energy by random_energy_perturbation
+perturb final energy by random_energy_perturbation

 full_auto_set_stepsizes

-• Step sizes for each (H)MC move are set via a loop which performs additional exploration moves, calibrating each step size to obtain an acceptance rate inside a specified range.
+Step sizes for each (H)MC move are set via a loop which performs additional exploration moves, calibrating each step size to obtain an acceptance rate inside a specified range.

-• The routine is MPI parallelised, so that the wall time goes as 1/num_of_processes
+The routine is MPI parallelised, so that the wall time goes as 1/num_of_processes

-• For each (H)MC move type the following is performed
+For each (H)MC move type the following is performed:

-• Set ‘’movement_args’’ parameters so that only one (H)MC call is made at a time
+• Set movement_args parameters so that only one (H)MC call is made at a time

 • Min and max acceptance rates are copied from parameters MC_adjust_min_rate / MD_adjust_min_rate and MC_adjust_max_rate / MD_adjust_max_rate

-• Repeat the following 200/num_of_MPI_processes times:
+• loop for step size calibration, repeat the following 200/num_of_MPI_processes times:

 • Copy a configuration from the live set (each MPI process chooses a different configuration)

-• Each MPI processes performs one (H)MC move on its cloned configuration running statistics for the number of accepted/rejected moves on each process are recorded
+• running statistics for the number of accepted/rejected moves on each process are recorded

 • The total number of accepted/rejected moves for this step size (summed across all MPI processes) are estabilshed

-• If this is NOT the first time the loop has been performed for this (H)MC move AND we previously obtained an acceptance rate on one side of the desired range, and now find an acceptance rate on the other side of the desired range
+• if this is not the first time the loop has been performed for this (H)MC move and we previously obtained an acceptance rate on one side of the desired range:

-• Return the step size that gave an acceptance rate closest to the middle of the desired range.
+• return the step size that gave an acceptance rate closest to the middle of the desired range.

 • Store step length and acceptance rate